nativeformat/NFGrapher/README.md

 [JSON Schema][] is used to describe a format we termed a [Score](doc/nf-score-protocol.md).
 This schema includes data structures for reading and writing the format.

 In the [Score Schema][], there are two top-level concepts: a Score and the ContractDef.
 The Score represents the format that would be consumed by a player, or written by a producer: an audio graph, with nodes, edges, audio parameters and their commands, and metadata.
 The ContractDef is a schema that describes structures that describe what specifics can be found in a Score according to a specific Player Contract.
-A more [thorough explanation](doc/nf-score-protocol.md) might be helpeful to read.
+A more [thorough explanation](doc/nf-score-protocol.md) might be helpful to read.

 Confused yet?
 We're just getting started!